Assistance programs Camden County New Jersey.

 This is the local, non-profit community action agency, and they offer the working poor numerous financial assistance programs and counseling.
 Their goal is to provide short term financial help, but more importantly help people become self sufficient.

-- Mortgage help, foreclosure prevention, and mortgage assistance - Both foreclosure prevention, rent help and housing counseling provides services to prevent low income individuals from losing their permanent housing through counseling services and other forms of assistance to prevent or resolve mortgage delinquency, default and foreclosure, evictions and relocation prevention counseling and maintenance needs.
+- Mortgage help, foreclosure prevention, and home buying assistance - Both foreclosure prevention, rent help and housing counseling provides services to prevent low income individuals from losing their permanent housing.
+This is done through counseling services and other forms of assistance to prevent or resolve mortgage delinquency, default and foreclosure, evictions and relocation prevention counseling and maintenance needs.
 Financial assistance is provided for past due rent and mortgage, heating bill and utility payments.
+They also have information on housing voucher programs, including HUD section 8 housing vouchers.

 - Emergency services - The agency can provide emergency free food, rent payment assistance or relocation assistance, referral services to charities and government programs.